 Look At What Medications Or Drugs You are Taking

 The only drugs you should be taking are those that are prescribed for you, or approved over the counter medications as indicated by your doctor.
 Recreational drugs are toxic to male and female reproductive organs…affecting proper sperm and egg development and production.
 As well as harmful to a developing baby.
 When you visit your doctor show him or her the medications your using, including any herbal remedies as some can effect or interact with each other.

 Have The Appropriate Weight

-Being overweight can jeopardizing your fertility and reduce your chances of trying to conceive.
+Being overweight can jeopardize your fertility and reduce your chances of trying to conceive.
 It can also put you at a greater than average risk for miscarriage than a normal weight mother.

-Several studies over the past 8 years on women trying to conceive and who are overweight have shown that by losing even just 5% -10% of their excess weight can stabilize their hormones and, this can increase the chances of
+Several studies over the past 8 years on women trying to conceive and who are overweight have shown that by losing even just 5-10% of their excess weight can stabilise their hormones and, this can increase the chances of

 - better ovulation

 - and allow you to carry your pregnancy more easily.